sematext/docs/docs/integration/windows.md

 ## Out of the box alerts

+Each time you create a new Infra App in Sematext Cloud to monitor your Windows servers, a number of pre-configured alerts are created as well, fine tuned to catch various issues and help you prevent your systems from going down.

+Refer to our [infrastructure default alerts](https://sematext.com/docs/monitoring/servers/#core-infrastructure-alerting) to learn more.

-A set of pre-defined [alerts](https://sematext.com/docs/alerts/) is supported for the status of several important Windows services.
+Moreover, a set of pre-defined [alerts](https://sematext.com/docs/alerts/) is supported for the status of several important Windows services.
 These alerts are triggered when the status of any monitored service is not running.
 The following services are monitored out-of-the-box:

 - Windows Time (W32Time)
 - Security Accounts Manager (SamSs)